Social Impacts

 Managing crop cover layout.

-This landscape is recovering from use as an illegal landfill.
-It is being restored as farmland.
-Managing water flow through drainage and strategic retention will help this land recover.
+Landscapes can recovering from even uses such as informal landfill.
+With sufficient restoration it can be used as farmland.
+Managing water flow through drainage and strategic retention will helps this land recover.